hdoro/hdoro/README.md

 ![Effective software of ambitious businesses and happy users](./header.png)

-# 🌻 Hey there, I'm Henrique, here to advance social and environmental causes with software
+# 🌻 I'm Henrique, here to advance social and environmental causes with software

 💻 _Full-stack Freelance Engineer with 10+ years of experience_